-- A minimum of 50% of the total semester credit hours of any baccalaureate degree-granting full-time program must be completed at Wentworth Institute of Technology.
+- A minimum of 50% of the total semester credit hours of any bachelors degree program must be completed at Wentworth Institute of Technology.

-- A minimum cumulative GPA of 2.0 or higher and any other academic requirements of the students major as outlined by the department.
+- A minimum cumulative GPA of 2.0 or higher and any other academic requirements of the students major as outlined by the academic unit.

 - A minimum cumulative GPA of 2.0 or higher is required for an associate degree.

-- Students will not be allowed to receive their diplomas or transcripts until all financial debts to the University have been paid.
+- Students will not receive their diplomas or transcripts until all financial obligations to the University have been met.

-- Conferral of a degree occurs when the registrar finalizes the student’s academic record and confirms that all requirements have been satisfied, which includes grades of "I" (Incomplete).
-Students who complete remaining requirements outside of WIT; the degree date will be determined based upon the date the official documents are received by the registrar, not the date the course was completed.
+- Conferral of a degree occurs when the registrar finalizes the student’s academic record and confirms that all requirements have been satisfied, which includes "IC" grades.
+Students who complete remaining requirements outside of the University; the degree date will be determined based upon the date the official documents are received by the registrar, not the date the course was completed.
 The degree date will be in accordance with the timeline for conferral of degree in April, August or December.